meseven/react-redux-egitim-seti/react-redux-movie-app/backend/README.md

 # React & Redux Movie App Backend
-That Restful API develop with Node.JS and Express.
+That Restful API developed with Node.JS and Express.

 ## How to install
 Clone this folder and install dependencies.